MAVRICK-1/IYP_Lib/README.md

 ### 1. Simplified Querying
 - Execute Cypher queries with minimal code and configuration.
+- Retrieve and Returns Pandas DataFrame Object . which can use for Data Exploring, Data Selection and Indexing , Data Manipulation, Data Cleaning,Data Visualization, Data Transformation,Time Series Analysis,Advance Operation and Integration with Other Libraries
 - Fetch nodes, relationships, and properties effortlessly.

 ### 2. Flexible Output Options
-- Retrieve query results in both JSON and table formats.
+- Retrieve query results in both JSON .
 - Integrate seamlessly with other Python data manipulation libraries.

 ### 3. User-friendly Interface